 The park is famous for its arboretum collections and there are over 3,000 individually catalogued tree species in the park.
 The site is very proud to hold the honour of having by far the greatest number of “champion trees” in any UK public park.
 Champion trees are recognised as the tallest or broadest examples of their species anywhere in the British Isles.
 There is also lots of wildlife to discover, with highlight species including colourful insects and fungi, woodpeckers, herons, numerous small bird species and, if you’re lucky, even otters!
 The park is grade 1 listed on Cadw’s register of parks and gardens of special historic interest.

 The southern part of the site was designed by notable 19th century landscape architect Andrew Pettigrew.
 Pettigrew was employed by the Bute’s to provide grounds to compliment William Burges’ Gothic-inspired creations at Cardiff Castle.
-At 146 acres (equivalent to 83 football pitches) Bute Park is one of the largest urban parks in Wales.
 There is so much to discover here, why not take a look at the interactive map to get you started.